Duet3D/wiki-content/Duet3D_hardware/Accessories/Duet3D_ADC_daughterboard.md

 | Duet 3 Roto Toolboard | Not supported ||
 | Duet 3 Expansion 1XD | Not supported ||

-Mainboards and expansion boards that support only one daughterboard can have either a ADC, Thermocouple or PT100 temperature sensor daughterboard connected, but not two.
+Mainboards and expansion boards that support only one daughterboard can have either an ADC, Thermocouple or PT100 temperature sensor daughterboard connected, but not two.
 Those that support two SPI daughterboards can have different daughterboards connected.

 # Features